shieldgenerator7/AgranariTTRPG/Agranari TTRPG.md

 A creature can make a jaw action even if they already used actions for both their hands, leg, and tail.

+## Special Rules

+### “Flanking”

+For optimally dodging, you need to be in a square with nothing around you, so you have room to dodge around.
+For each of the cardinal directions around you that is occupied, you get a -10% penalty to your Dodge value.
+This means you can still dodge even when completely surrounded, but also that surrounding an enemy greatly increases the chances of you hitting.

+This is similar to the flanking rules in DnD.

 # Conditions

 Players can be in various states.